CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

       4. Crimp or solder on a header that matches the one soldered onto the board in step 1 - **be careful to not reverse the polarity!**
       5. Use a USB style AC/DC adapter or phone charger to power the ESP32 via the micro-USB jack

+### How do I change the network AP the ESP32 is connected to with EmonESP?
+1. Turn off the router that the ESP32 is configured on, and the meter/ESP32
+2. Turn on the meter/ESP32
+3. The ESP32 will go into soft AP mode after 30 seconds of not being able to connect to the configured AP.
+You can confirm this by checking the blue led.
+It will blink once every 2 seconds.
+4. Connect to the ESP32 like you did when you first configured EmonESP.
+From there you can set it to connect to the new network AP.

 ## Licenses
 Hardware license: CERN v 1.2